mqnc/kite-motion-planner/README.md

 ### Joint Projection Constraints

 Some tasks require that the end effector keeps a certain orientation, for instance when holding a liquid.
-There are two propular approaches to deal with this:
+There are two popular approaches to deal with this:

 1) Sampling lots of poses and keeping only those within some tolerance around the target orientation — this is computationally very expensive and also very unsexy.
 2) Sampling in Cartesian space and computing the IK for every sample — also expensive and configuration flips have to be detected and avoided.